What are Stomach Making Noises?

 What to do if your Dog is Stomach Making Noises

 If your dog is frequently having a noisy stomach which is accompanied by other symptoms, he should be seen by a veterinarian.
 A veterinarian will want to know your dog’s medical history, details of the symptoms and the timeline of when they started.
 The veterinarian will perform a physical examination on your dog which may include taking his weight, temperature and heart rate, and palpitation of his abdomen.
-He may recommend a complete blood count, serum chemistry panel, abdominal x-rays, urinalysis and a fecal exam.
+He may recommend a complete blood count, serum chemistry panel, abdominal x-rays, abdominal ultrasound, urinalysis and a fecal exam.

 Internal parasites are treated with deworming medication, followed by a thorough cleaning and disinfecting of your dog’s bedding and toys.
 Also recommended is a complete cleanup of feces from your yard.
 A foreign object in the intestinal tract may need to be surgically removed.
 Mild cases of pancreatitis in dogs are usually treated with a low-fat diet and pancreatic enzyme supplementation.
 IBD in dogs may be treated with a change in diet, immunosuppressants, antibiotics and corticosteroid medications.